 The Alfa Thermodiagnostics system has been developed in Germany over the last 30 years and employs data from more than 100,000 patient assessments.
 Patterns that correspond to specific disease states have been repeatedly confirmed through correlation with nuclear-CT (SPECT), MRI studies and other conventional diagnostic methods.

-The AlfaSight 9000TM has been FDA cleared for adjunct diagnosis of:
+We use the AlfaSight 9000TM in our office, which has been FDA approved for adjunct diagnosis of:

 - Abnormalities of the female breast

 - Musculoskeletal disorders

 - Extra-cranial cerebral and facial vascular disease

 Note: regulation thermometry is not intended to serve as a sole diagnostic screening procedure.
 Thermometry is not a replacement for mammography or any other imaging method, rather it is to be used in conjunction with conventional testing to provide a physiological perspective.